MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-authenticate-an-ews-application-by-using-oauth.md

 The following is the complete code sample that demonstrates making an OAuth-authenticated EWS request using Application permissions.

+> [!NOTE]
+> When using impersonation you must always use the X-AnchorMailbox request header, which should be set to the SMTP of the impersonated mailbox.

 ```cs
 using System;
 using System.Configuration;